jkeefe/cuny-prototyping-lab/SYLLABUS.md

 ### Github for Code

 I'll post code, examples and and class documents on Github.
 If you have a Github account, great.
 If not, don't worry.
-You don't need it right away, as the GitHub info is public.
+You don't need it right away (and maybe not at all), as the GitHub info is public.

 Our Github is [github.com/jkeefe/cuny-prototyping-lab](https://github.com/jkeefe/cuny-prototyping-lab)